crkaide/kickstarter-analysis/README.md

 4. Launch date has a greater impact on successful campaigns than on failed or canceled campaigns (that is, the count of successful campaigns is more volatile than the other counts).

 ### Outcomes Based on Goal
-1. The greatest share of successful campaigns are either low-budget  (<$1,000) or relatively high-budget ($35,000-44,999).
+1. The greatest share of successful campaigns are either low-goal  (<$1,000) or relatively high-goal ($35,000-44,999).
-2. Success declines and failure rises as the budget increases from $1,000 until there is a sharp increase in share of successful campaigns at $35,000.
+2. Success declines and failure rises as the goal increases from $1,000 until there is a sharp increase in share of successful campaigns at $35,000.
 3. Percentage successful and failed are inversely proportionally related, while canceled does not appear to be impacted by the fundraising goal.

 ### Limitations